ABOUT THE ARTIST

 A woman in a red and white floral dress standing with her arms outstretched in front of a colorful, abstract painted background.

+Her path did not begin with a plan to become an artist.
 Painting entered her life first as an inner necessity — a way of listening, of staying close to what was moving within.
-For years, it remained a private, intimate practice.
+For years, it remained a private and intimate practice.

-Time to travel, to be alone, to test this call against life itself.
+What followed was not a sudden leap, but a gradual commitment.
+Time to travel, to withdraw, to test this call against life itself.
 Each step taken in that direction was quietly met — through encounters, exhibitions, and the steady response of the world.

 Although she later attended short courses at the Royal Academy of Arts, the University of the Arts London, and the Royal Drawing School, her practice remains rooted in something more fundamental than technique: attention.

-They are lived spaces — layered, sensitive, alive — where poetry, depth, and presence coexist.
+Her works are not illustrations, nor concepts to decipher.
+They are layered spaces — sensitive, luminous, alive — where depth and clarity coexist.

 They speak to something deeply human and universal: